ilri/impact-book/README.md

 If you use this code please cite:

 *McIntire, J. and Grace, D. 2020.
-The impact of research at the International Livestock Research Institute.
-Source Code.
+The code and data files used in the production of the book “The impact of research at the International Livestock Research Institute”.
 Nairobi, Kenya: ILRI. https://hdl.handle.net/10568/111126.*

 ## License